jakehanson/Hydrodynamics/RIEMANN/README.md

-## See jupyter notebook (Riemann Problem.ipyn) for detailed Riemann problem and solution
+## See jupyter notebook (Riemann Problem.ipynb) for detailed Riemann problem and solution